Peter McNeeley: Personal life

+McNeeley has one daughter named Nadiya.
+His wife Annarita Petrosillo-McNeeley died unexpectedly in 2023.
+He still resides in Massachusetts and is involved with the local boxing scene.

 In 1995, McNeeley was arrested and charged with assault and battery with a dangerous weapon.
 In March 2006, McNeeley was arrested in Norwood, Massachusetts, after he punched a man and stole his wallet containing $200.
 In June 2006, McNeeley was arrested for driving the getaway car used in a robbery of a Walgreens in Stoughton, Massachusetts.
 After searching the car, police recovered $180 in cash and a black fanny pack which had also been stolen from the store.
 The charges were later reduced to larceny.